-The Walchem W600 Series controllers offer a high level of flexibility in controlling water treatment applications.
+The Walchem W900 Series controllers offer a high level of flexibility in controlling water treatment applications.

-One or two sensor inputs are available that are compatible with a variety of sensors:
+- There are four slots that accept a variety of Input/Output Modules, which provides unparalleled versatility.
+Dual sensor input modules are available that are compatible with a variety of sensors (two sensors per module):

-Contacting conductivity
+- " Contacting conductivity

-Electrodeless conductivity
+- " Electrodeless conductivity

+- " pH

-ORP
+- " ORP

-Any Walchem disinfection sensor
+- " Any Walchem disinfection sensor

-Generic sensor (Ion Selective Electrodes or any type of sensor with a linear voltage output between -2 VDC and 2 VDC)
+- " Generic sensor (Ion Selective Electrodes or any type of sensor with a linear voltage output between -2 VDC and 2 VDC)

-An analog (4-20 mA) sensor input card with two input circuits is also available for use with 2,3 or 4-wire transmitters.
-Or a sensor card that combines one sensor (contacting conductivity, pH, ORP, disinfection or generic) plus one analog (4-20 mA) input is available.
+- Three analog (4-20 mA) input modules with two, four or six input circuits is also available for use with 2,3 or 4-wire transmitters.

-Six relay outputs may be set to a variety of control modes:

-On/Off set point control

-Time Proportional control

-Pulse Proportional control (when purchased with Pulse solid state opto outputs)

-PID control (when purchased with Pulse solid state opto outputs)

-Lead/Lag control of up to 6 relays

-Dual set point

-Timer

-Bleed or Feed based on a Water Contactor or Paddlewheel flow meter input

-Feed and Bleed

-Feed and Bleed with Lockout

-Feed as a percent of Bleed

-Feed as a percent of elapsed time

-Daily, Weekly, 2-week or 4-week Biocide timers with pre-bleed and post-add lockout of bleed Intermittent sampling for boilers with proportional blowdown, controlling on a trapped sample

-Always on unless interlocked

-Probe Wash timer

-Spike to alternate set point on timed basis

-Diagnostic Alarm triggered by:

-High or Low sensor reading

-No Flow

-Relay output timeout

-Sensor error

-An option card with two isolated analog outputs may be installed to retransmit sensor input signals to a chart recorder, datalogger, PLC or other device.
+- Two other modules feature two or four isolated analog outputs that may be installed to retransmit sensor input signals to a chart recorder, datalogger, PLC or other device.
 They may also be connected to valves, actuators or metering pumps for linear proportional control or PID control.

+- Another module combines two analog (4-20 mA) inputs and four analog outputs.

+- Eight Virtual Inputs are configurable in the software, to either allow for calculations based on two real inputs, or to allow to compare values from two sensors to provide redundancy.

+- Eight relay outputs may be set to a variety of control modes:

+- " On/Off set point control

+- " Time Proportional control

+- " Pulse Proportional control (when purchased with Pulse solid state opto outputs)

+- " Flow Proportional

+- " PID control (when purchased with Pulse solid state opto outputs)

+- " Lead/Lag control of up to 6 relays

+- " Dual set point

+- " Timer

+- " Bleed or Feed based on a Water Contactor or Paddlewheel flow meter input

+- " Feed and Bleed

+- " Feed and Bleed with Lockout

+- " Feed as a percent of Bleed

+- " Feed as a percent of elapsed time

+- " Daily, Weekly, 2-week or 4-week Biocide timers with pre-bleed and post-add lockout of bleed

+- " Intermittent sampling for boilers with proportional blowdown, controlling on a trapped sample

+- " Always on unless interlocked

+- " Probe Wash timer

+- " Spike to alternate set point on timed basis

+- " Target PPM

+- " PPM Volume

+- " Diagnostic Alarm triggered by:

+- High or Low sensor reading

+- No Flow

+- Relay output timeout

+- · Sensor error

+Relays are available in several combinations of powered relays, dry contact relays, and pulse solid state opto relays.

+Eight Virtual Outputs are configurable in the software, using most of the possible relay or analog output control algorithms, that may be used to interlock or activate actual control outputs.

-An Ethernet option provides remote access to the controller's programming via a PC connected directly, via a local area network, or via Walchem's VTouch account management server.
-It also allows emailing of datalog files (in CSV format, compatible with spreadsheets like Excel) and alarms, to up to eight email addresses.
+The standard Ethernet feature provides remote access to the controller's programming via a PC connected directly, via a local area network, or via Walchem's VTouch account management server.
+It also allows emailing of datalog files